Cervical Cancer Symptoms, Stages & Survival Rate | SPARSH Hospital

 How long can a woman live with cervical cancer?

-Survival rates vary depending on the stage at diagnosis.
+Survival rates vary by stage at diagnosis.
 Early-stage cervical cancer often has excellent survival outcomes, while advanced stages require more intensive treatment, which can still improve quality of life and extend survival.

 Categories: Oncology